Download Subtitles Automatically With VLC Media Player

 VLsub Plugin Interface

-Search by name searches by the name of the file you are playing while search by hash looks for the subtitles based on the hash of the video and look for the subtitle that matches the hash.
-The hash search won’t work if you have converted the video file from another format.
+Search by name searches by the name of the file you are playing, while search by hash looks for the subtitles based on the hash of the video and looks for the subtitle that matches the hash.

 Change subtitle language

 You need to add this file to VLC extension.
-For that you need to create the extension directory first.
+For that, you need to create the extension directory first.
 Use the following command to create the desired directory for vlsub.

 sudo mkdir /usr/lib/vlc/lua/extensions/